eskawl/intermediary/docs/afterware.md

 const afterware = [a1];
 ```

+### Structure
+Afterware function have a reference to
+* the current context - this can be supplied to the involve function.
+* the `next` afterware in the stack.
+* the `result` of the target function.
+* `targetArgs` will be actual arguments by which the target function was invoked.
+These might be different from the one's passed to the involved function as the middleware
+will be able to modify the arguments.

+The afterware functions must always return the result of `next(result ...targetArgs)` when done.

 Writing functions in this manner could be cumbersome.
-You can also use the static helper function `createAfterware` to create a middleware
+You can also use the static helper function `createAfterware` to create an afterware
 function.
-Result will be the return value of the target function on which this intermediary was involved.
-Target Args will be actual arguments by which the target function was invoked.
-These might be different from the one's passed to the involved function as the middleware
-will be able to modify the arguments.
-The fn should return next(result, ...targetArgs) when done.

 ```js
 const a1 = Intermediary.createAfterware((context, next, targetResult, ...targetArgs) => {